OngoGablogian/Legends_Z-A_Macros/README.md

 ----

 > [!WARNING]
-> These macros were made for the Switch 2 Edition of the game.
+> These macros were made for the Switch 2 Edition of the game in docked mode.
 If you are playing on an original Switch, wait times for loading screens will likely need to be adjusted.

 > [!CAUTION]
 > Be aware that the cut scenes for the day and night cycle will de-sync some of these macros, specifically the ones involving character movement.